-Some search criteria allow you to choose one or several values from a drop-down list.
+One search criteria allow you to choose one or several values from a drop-down list.
 Depending on your system configuration, a drop-down list can contain values displayed in italics.
 This means that the value is deactivated, i.e. it can be set in existing objects but you cannot set it anymore.
 It is still possible to search for objects with this value though.

-In the field Keyword (Pattern) you can enter search terms (text, numbers) and use different search operators.
-Please take the following into account when using operators in the Keyword (Pattern) field.
+In the field Free text (all fields, emails and comments) you can enter search terms (text, numbers) and use different search operators.
+Please take the following into account when using operators in the Free text (all fields, emails and comments) field.

 - Do not use the search operators AND or OR.
 A space character already implies an AND relation between the search terms.
-An OR relation can only be established for certain search criteria when multiple selection is possible (see Relations between the search criteria below). - You can use the asterisks search operator () as a placeholder for any number of characters. - You can use the question mark search operator (?) as a placeholder for a single character.
+An OR relation can only be established for certain search criteria when multiple selection is possible (see Rela- tions between the search criteria below). - You can use the asterisks search operator (\) as a placeholder for any number of characters. - You can use the question mark search operator (?) as a placeholder for a single character.